bkturner1220/bkturner1220/README.md

 <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

-💻 I'm aspiring to be a major role in the future for major technical advances.
-I am a student currently enrolled in SMU's Full-Stack Development Coding Boot Camp specializing in traditional Full-Stack Development languages and tools.
-I have a wife with two children and currently have a mobile application on Apple's App Store and also Google's Play Store.
-My app is based on a study guide to obtain your Commercial Driver's License in the state of Texas.
-I am self taught Java/Swift mobile development and continue to expand my known languages and skills in anything mobile/web developed and will continue to do so until the end of time.
-I love computers and would have computers love me just as much!
+I am aspiring to be a major role in the future for major technical advances.
+I am a student currently enrolled in SMU's FullStack Development Coding Boot Camp specializing in traditional Full-Stack
+Development languages and tools.
+I have a wife with two children and currently have a mobile application on Apple's App
+Store and also Google's Play Store.
+I am fascinated in development and continue to expand my known languages and skills in anything mobile/web developed.
+Finally, I am a motivated business professional bringing 6 years of entrepreneurial experience.
+Results-driven and creative when crafting effective websites and Android applications to propel companies towards competitive advantage and revenue growth.

 <p align="justify">My responsive website serves as an online résumé and displays my web presence, story, work experience, education, projects, achievements, and contact information.
 It was created using HTML, Bootstrap, and CSS.</p>
 📄 &nbsp;Please have a look at my [Website](https://bkturner1220.github.io/Professional_Portfolio/) for more details about me.
 I'm open to feedback and suggestions!